VictorK2018/2021Projects/README.md

 # 2021Projects
-Some examples, my beta testing
+Some examples, manual and automation testing